stonewell/pymterm/docs/usage.md

                         name of session to use
   -p PORT, --port PORT  port of host to connect to
   -l LOG, --log LOG     logging file path
-  -t TERM_NAME, --term_name TERM_NAME
+  -t {xterm-256color}, --term_name {xterm-256color}
-                        the terminal type name --color_theme COLOR_THEME
+                        the terminal type name --color_theme {tango,solarized_dark,solarized_light,terminal}
-                        the terminal color theme
-  -d, --debug           show debug information in log file and console -dd, --debug_more     show more debug information in log file and console --config CONFIG       use the give file as config file, otherwise will find pymterm.json in current directory as config file
+                        the terminal color theme, default is tango -d, --debug           show debug information in log file and console -dd, --debug_more     show more debug information in log file and console --config CONFIG       use the give file as config file, otherwise will find pymterm.json in save directory with pymterm.py or pymterm directory in user config directroy or parent directory of pymterm.py as config file --render {cairo,pygame,native,kivy,console}
-  --render {cairo,pygame,native,kivy,console}
                         choose a render system --font_file FONT_FILE